openbraininstitute/neuroagent/backend/eval/input/platform_news/user.md

-Please get me some news about the platform
+Please get me some news about the platform.